andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 ## Improvements in Postgres 17
 For Postgres, there’s some good news on this problematic query pattern.

-As part of the PostgreSQL 17 release in 2024, the developers made internal improvements to more efficiently use the scalar expressions and compare then to an index, with fewer re-scans.
+As part of the PostgreSQL 17 release in 2024, the developers made internal improvements to more efficiently work with scalar expressions and indexes with fewer re-scans.

-This improved query performance by reducing the index scans, IO, and associated latency, for all Postgres users, without requiring any changes to their SQL queries!
+This improved query performance by reducing latency, IO, and benefits all Postgres users who don't even need to change their SQL queries or ORM code!

 To find out if this will benefit your application, check your `pg_stat_statements` results, querying the `query` field for instances of the `IN` clause pattern discussed in this post.

-While it would be nice if these were all grouped up, unfortunately there can be duplicates or near duplidates that don't group well, so you may have lots of PGSS result rows to sift through.
+While it would be nice if these were all grouped up, unfortunately there can be duplicates or near duplicates that don't group well, so you may have lots of PGSS result rows to sift through.

 Here's a basic query filtering on the `query` field and looking for `'%IN \(%'`:
 ```sql